MalTool: Malicious Tool Attacks on LLM Agents: Introduction

-In summary, our key contributions are as follows: \begin{itemize} \item We present the \emph{first} systematic study of \emph{code-level} implementations of malicious tool attacks on LLM agents. \item We propose a taxonomy of malicious tool behaviors and develop \method{}, a coding-LLM-based framework that automatically generates malicious tools, either as standalone malicious functions or by injecting malicious logic into benign tools. \item We demonstrate that \method{} can successfully generate diverse malicious tools and use it to construct two malicious tool datasets. \item We evaluate representative program-analysis-based detection methods on these datasets and show that existing techniques fail to reliably detect such attacks, highlighting the urgent need for new defenses. \end{itemize}
+\item We propose a taxonomy of malicious tool behaviors and develop \method{}, a coding-LLM-based framework that automatically generates malicious tools, either as standalone malicious functions or by injecting malicious logic into benign tools. \item We demonstrate that \method{} can successfully generate diverse malicious tools and use it to construct two malicious tool datasets spanning standalone and Trojan malicious tools. \item We evaluate representative program-analysis-based detection methods on these datasets and show that they fail to reliably detect such attacks, highlighting the urgent need for defenses tailored to LLM-agent tool ecosystems. \end{itemize}